hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ~~~

 ### Representing Body Site, Which May Include Laterality
-The guidance below describes how to represent a primary finding/procedure/service code together with body site and, where applicable, laterality.
-This guidance applies to AU Base Condition, AU Base Procedure and AU Base ServiceRequest.

-The guidance addresses the following scenarios:
+When exchanging Procedure, Condition, or ServiceRequest resources conformant to AU Base, there may be a need to represent a relevant body site and associated laterality using CodeableConcept elements.
+In FHIR, body site and associated laterality can be recorded in various ways, and implementers are encouraged to consider the guidance on the following scenarios when implementing:

 1. Primary finding/procedure/service code with body site and laterality as a pre-coordinated code.
 1. Primary finding/procedure/service code with body site (without laterality) as a pre-coordinated code, and a separate laterality coded qualifier.
 1. Coded body site with laterality and separate primary finding/procedure/service code.